-One of the biggest sources of confusion for homebuyers and refinancers alike is how an escrow (impound) account is calculated and how it affects the bottom line at closing.
+One of the biggest sources of confusion for homebuyers and refinancers alike is how an escrow—also known as an impound account—is calculated and how it affects the bottom line at closing.
 This lack of knowledge can raise the stress level for many home buyers.

 First, let’s clarify the terminology used.
 The differences in language are mostly geographic.
-Some states use the word “escrows”, while others use the term “impounds”.
+Some states use the word “escrow,” while others use the term “impound.”
 These are exactly the same thing and the same as one portion calling a soft drink a soda and another portion calling it pop.

-The first thing to note and emphasize is that money going into an impound account is not a cost of doing the loan.
+The first thing to note and emphasize is that money going into an impound account is not a cost of undertaking a loan.
 It is still the buyer's money.
 These funds are held by the bank or another third-party until the real estate transaction is complete.
 They are like a guarantee or contingency account that the buyer will be able to complete the transaction and their obligations.
-Often these funds are used to pay your property taxes and your insurance.
+Often these funds are used to pay property taxes and insurance on the home.

 Your escrow deposit will vary based on the time of year in which you close your loan in comparison to the month in which your property taxes are due.

-On a $500k property, that's about $2000 for property taxes even in a basic tax zone, and if your insurance is $1200 per year, you'll have to come up with another $400 for that. $2400 into the impound account.
+As an example, on a $500K property, that's about $2,000 for property taxes even in a basic tax zone, and if your insurance is $1,200 per year, you will have to come up with another $400 for that $2,400 into the impound account.

 Using the same $500,000 loan amount, suppose you were closing on a refinance in October.
 You originally bought in February.
-You are only going to make two payments (December and January) before the insurance is due, so your impound total for the insurance alone $1000 for insurance.
+You are only going to make two payments (December and January) before the insurance is due, so your impound total for the insurance alone will be $1,000.

-You are going to have to come up with $3000 to pay the first half of your property taxes, plus because you only have two payments before the second half is due, another $3000, or six months payments for that.
-Total due, $7000.
+You are going to have to come up with $3,000 to pay the first half of your property taxes, plus because you only have two payments before the second half is due, another $3,000.
+Total due: $7,000.